tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Either party MAY initiate a close by sending a "close_notify" alert.
 Any data received after a closure alert is ignored.
-If a transport-level close is received prior to a close_notify, the receiver cannot know that all the data that was sent has been received.
+If a transport-level close is received prior to a "close_notify", the receiver cannot know that all the data that was sent has been received.

 Unless some other fatal alert has been transmitted, each party is required to send a "close_notify" alert before closing the write side of the connection.
 The other party MUST respond with a "close_notify" alert of its own and close down the connection immediately, discarding any pending writes.
-It is not required for the initiator of the close to wait for the responding "close_notify" alert before closing the read side of the connection.
+The initiator of the close need not wait for the responding "close_notify" alert before closing the read side of the connection.

 If the application protocol using TLS provides that any data may be carried over the underlying transport after the TLS connection is closed, the TLS